imranrazik/imranrazik.github.io/_posts/2020-07-22-My-academic-background.md

 <p align="center">
   <img src="/assets/IMG_4282.jpg" width="500"> <br/>
-  One of my favorite bats from the 2019 field season, Winona. (c) Imran Razik.
+  One of my favorite bats from the 2019 field season, Winona. © Imran Razik.
 </p>

 When I returned from the field, I presented some of my preliminary findings at the 2019 North American Symposium on Bat Research.
 Since then, I've scored hundreds of hours of footage and accumulated an incredibly huge dataset of social interactions (25000 observations!).
 I've also gotten two more grants: one from the American Society of Mammalogists and one from the Center for Latin American Studies here at OSU.
 Anyway, I've cleaned my data, so I guess it's time to start analyzing~